Ramoogur/AI-Tutor/YOUWARE.md

 - No backend or external dependencies are required
 - Account types include 'student' and 'parent' with different views and functionality

+## Deployment
+- The application is configured for Vite deployment
+- Use `npm run dev` for development server
+- Use `npm run build` for production build
+- Use `npm run preview` to preview production build

 ## Special Requirements
 - Login and registration forms should maintain consistent UI between components
 - Account type selector should be present in both Login and Register components